-MENU Provides access to all the MENU settings for the selected balance plane.
+MENU Provides access to all the MENU settings for the selected MENO balance plane.

 Balance Type.
 Each type describes the method of balancing weight attachment to be used on the machine to perform balancing.
 Circumferential Weight - One weight of variable mass is positioned at a distance around the circumference of a rotor.
 Single Weight - One weight of variable mass is positioned at an angle.
 Two Weights - Two equal, fixed mass weights are positioned at variable angle positions.
 Three Weights - Three equal, fixed mass weights are positioned at variable angle positions.
 Fixed Positions - A specified number of mounting positions in an equally spaced fixed pattern (such as a bolt circle) are available for adding variable mass weights.
 C= 200.0CM 12# If Fixed Position Balance Type is selected, then the right side of this selection is editable.
 This setting allows for editing the number of available fixed weight attachment positions (from 3 to 99).
 The positions are assumed to be evenly spaced in a 360 degree pattern.
 They must be labeled in order on the machine from 1 to the highest number available.
 If Circumferential Weight Balance Type is selected, then the left side of this selection is editable.
-This allows for editing the circumference of the rotor on the machine, around which the user will measure the distance to place a balance weight. © 270+90 → 180 Scale Direction.
-This is a separate setting from Chamber Direction.
-It sets the direction of the scale used to position the pre-balance weights relative to the wheel's direction of rotation.
+This allows for editing the circumference of the rotor on the machine, around which the user will measure the distance to place a balance weight. € 278+90 € 180 Scale Direction.
+This sets the direction of the scale used to position the pre-balance weights relative to the wheel's direction of rotation.
 The weight scale direction is the direction in which the angle references (0°, 90°, 180° etc.) or the weight position location numbers (1,2,3,4, etc.) increase.
 Spindle rotation is in the same direction as the weight scale.
-Spindle rotation is in the opposite direction as the weight scale. ▶ 0.440MIL/S Balance Limit.
+Spindle rotation is in the opposite direction as the weight scale. • 0.440MIL/S Balance Limit.
 This is the same setting as AUTO BALANCE LIMIT.
 The low vibration level where the balance process is considered to be finished.
+0-BAL Zero Balance.
+Performs a null position (180 degree apart) of the balancer weights.
+Available only on special non-contact mechanical balancers which have the "Zero Weights" option installed.

-T Pre-balance Process
+T Pre-balance process

-Press T from the pre-balance screen to start a complete pre-balance operation.
-There are a minimum of three phases for each balance cycle:
+Press \mathbf{T} from the pre-balance screen to start a complete pre-balance operation.
+There are a minimum of three phases for each balancing cycle: